Justin Houston: 2019

-2019 season

 Houston made his Colts debut in the season-opener against the Los Angeles Chargers.
 In the game, Houston made 4 tackles and sacked Philip Rivers once in the 24–30 overtime loss.
 In Week 5, against his former team, Kansas City Chiefs, Houston recorded 4 tackles, two tackles for losses, and one sack, earning him AFC Defensive Player of the Week.

 In week 7 against the Houston Texans, Houston recorded 2 sacks on Deshaun Watson in the 30–23 win.

 In week 9 against the Pittsburgh Steelers, Houston recorded a sack on Mason Rudolph in the end zone, resulting in a safety, and recovered a fumble forced by Marvell Tell on running back Jaylen Samuels in the 26–24 loss.

-2020 season
+2020

 After the Colts acquired DeForest Buckner in a trade with the San Francisco 49ers, Houston reverted to #50, his number with the Kansas City Chiefs.

 In Week 1 against the Jacksonville Jaguars, Houston recorded his first sack of the season on Gardner Minshew during the 27–20 loss.

 In Week 13 against the Houston Texans, Houston sacked Deshaun Watson three times during the 26–20 win.

 Baltimore Ravens

+2021

 On July 31, 2021, Houston signed a one-year deal with the Baltimore Ravens.
 On November 11, 2021, in a game against the Miami Dolphins, Houston recorded his 100th career sack, sacking quarterback Jacoby Brissett, becoming the 37th player in NFL history to do so.

+2022

 On May 2, 2022, the Ravens placed an unrestricted free agent tender on Houston worth $2.075 million.
 He re-signed with the team on July 12, 2022.

-In a Week 9 matchup against the New Orleans Saints on Monday Night Football, Houston recorded 2.5 sacks and an interception that sealed a win for the Ravens.
+In a Week 9 matchup against the New Orleans Saints, Houston recorded 2.5 sacks and an interception as the Ravens won 27–13.
 With those sacks, Houston became the first player in Ravens' history to register multiple sacks in three consecutive games.
 For his performance, Houston was named the AFC Defensive Player of the Week.

+Carolina Panthers

+On August 6, 2023, Houston signed with the Carolina Panthers.
+He suffered a hamstring injury in Week 8 and was placed on injured reserve on November 4, 2023.
+He was released upon request on December 19, 2023.

+Miami Dolphins

+On January 9, 2024, Houston signed with the Miami Dolphins.